memo/Empathy_001/readme.md

 (current version built with v0.8.4)

 Should work on any system that supports openFrameworks, but tested on OSX 10.9.5

+The videos have been omitted from this repo as they were very large.
+The two videos are loaded from:

+- bin/data/videos/test.mp4	// the test video triggered when 't' is pressed
+- bin/data/videos/Empathy_001.mov	// the main video

 **Update**: Uses CGWarpMouseCursorPosition to set mouse position (to reset mouse to center before data capture).
 This will only work on OSX.
 This is not critical behaviour so can be commented out.